 If New Zealand could be taken on an imaginary journey to the opposite side of the globe, so that it lay in the Northern Hemisphere in the same latitudes as it currently does in the Southern Hemisphere, this is approximately where it would appear on a map.

-The orientation is such that cities that were on the east coast remain on the east coast, while cities that were in the north are now in the south.
+The map is arranged so that cities that were on the east coast remain on the east coast, while cities that were in the north are now in the south.

 New Zealand in the Northern Hemisphere

-If we consider where New Zealand’s cities would be located, it turns out something like this:
+If we look at where New Zealand’s cities would be located, it turns out something like this:

 • Dunedin would be in the Bay of Biscay, on a similar latitude to La Rochelle and Lyon.